BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/boilerplate/README.md

 This package serves as the boilerplate for all the Node services to be built for the `Cloud based E-commerce Platform` project.

+Prerequisites:

+1. Postgres docker container up and running
+2. Set up `cloud-demo` db and create `demo` table
+3. Create a column called `id` as integer, `name` as varchar and populate table with value 1, 'DC'

 To start this service:

 1. From terminal: